Contest Deadline: Monday Feb. 17, 2020, noon (Eastern Standard Time)

 Section 1.
 IMAGE SIZING

-All entries must be saved as a JPEG file with IPTC standard captions and file information.
-Files should be sized no larger than 2400 pixels on the longest side.
+All entries must be saved as a JPEG file with IPTC standard caption and file information.
+Files should be sized at 2000 pixels on the longest side.
+Files small or larger than 2000 pixels will be automatically resized by the entry software.
 Files should be saved at a JPEG compression level of 8 or 9 (high).
 Images deemed too large may be resized at the discretion of the annual contest chairperson.

 Section 2.
 IPTC FIELDS

 - Description/Caption: The photo caption.
 This field MUST NOT include the photographer’s name or affiliation.
+If the photographers name and/or affiliation is found in this field, it will result in an automatic disqualification.
 It is recommended that picture story entries include a paragraph explaining the package before the caption of the first photo.

 Section 3.
 IMAGE FILENAMES